gagansingh894/AutoRec-AI/README.md

 AutoRecAI provides car recommendations based on an uploaded image.

 The system detects the car in the image, classifies its make/model, and recommends similar cars using metadata based on user specified price range.

 ---

+## 📌 Architecture

+TODO: Add architecture diagram and explanation of components

+---